dcarter-ds/dcarter-ds.github.io/index.md

 Welcome,

 I'm a data scientist from Northern California with a background in Finance.
-My interests are markets, history, nature and robotics.
+My interests are markets, history, human nature and robotics.

 ### Projects